AndyObtiva/glimmer/README.md

 ## Samples

-Check the [samples](samples) directory for examples on how to write Glimmer applications.
+Check the [samples](samples) directory in [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt) for examples on how to write Glimmer applications.
 To run a sample, make sure to install the `glimmer` gem first and then use the `glimmer` command to run it (alternatively, you may clone the repo, follow [CONTRIBUTING.md](CONTRIBUTING.md) instructions, and run samples locally with development glimmer command: `bin/glimmer`).

-If you cloned the project and followed [CONTRIBUTING.md](CONTRIBUTING.md) instructions, you may run all samples at once via `samples/launch` command:
+If you cloned the project and followed [CONTRIBUTING.md](CONTRIBUTING.md) instructions, you may run all samples in [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt) at once via `samples/launch` command:

 ```
 samples/launch